threefoldtechprojects/goldchain/specs/backend_integration.md

  The blockchain is master and there are reports available through an explorer ran on NBH systems to update the Weight account system balances.

- This way no api's have to be exposed and the existing import functionality can be reused.
+ This way no api's have to be exposed.

  ![Blockchain to weight system](./WeightAccountUpdates.svg)

  The reports should contain all transactions and link them to the weight account sysstem customers

 In order to generate the report, a daterange is needed as input.

- Questions:
- -  what is he required format of the transaction reports?
+Since the existing import functionality can not be reused due to the way it works with acquisition and tracking, an Excel format can be propsed by us.

 ## Gold acquisition